Hello, I’m Diane Spear. I offer counseling and psychotherapy in New York City.

 One gauge of a good life is satisfaction in love, work, and play.

-Or the transition in your love life may be a positive one: dating after a breakup, marriage, starting a family.
+Or the transition in your love life may be a positive one: dating after a breakup, marriage, starting a family, shifting priorities when your children leave home.

 Work is where you probably spend the majority of your time, so that if there’s a transition in your work life, it can affect the other areas of your life—positively, or negatively!
 I’ve helped many people with transitions to first jobs after college, work-life balance, leaving staff jobs to freelance, leaving the freelance world for staff jobs, negotiating the corporate ladder, scaling back from full-time corporate life to start a family.